Lectito

 Select the highest-scoring element as the article candidate:

-- Find element with highest score (bias toward semantic containers when scores are close)
+- Bias toward semantic containers when scores are close

 Why: Selection ensures we extract actual article content, not navigation or ads.